-- 21. Tourism should be promoted in order to improve local businesses and provide employment. - (a) A Town of Mexico brochure describing points of interest should be created and distributed. - (b) Town events and points of interest should be included in county-wide and region-wide promotion efforts. - (c) Scenic qualities of the Town should be preserved.
+- 21. Tourism should be promoted in order to improve local businesses and provide employment. - a) A Town of Mexico brochure describing points of interest should be created and distributed. - b) Town events and points of interest should be included to county-wide and regionwide promotion efforts. - c) Scenic qualities of the Town should be preserved.